Genaker/CloudFlare_FPC_Worker/README.md

 ![image](https://github.com/user-attachments/assets/1dcb535e-3d0d-4e0a-b399-9f331807420d)

 # How it works
 The Edge Worker Magento full-page cache feature helps you optimize eCommerce performance by caching the generated HTML or API response from your Magento backend server.

 CF Edge Worker Magent Full-page cache intercepts incoming requests and checks if a cached version of the requested content is available in the CloudFlare locations or in the cache Reserve.
 This check for the cached version can have the following outcomes, depending on its state:

  - If a cached version is found and it's not stale, then the cached content is served to the user.
 No request is made to the Magento Server.
  - If a cached version is found and it is stale, then the cached content is served to the user.
 The CF worker is executed in the background and requests a new version of the page caches from the Magento backend server for future requests.
+CF FPC is revalidated from the server asynchronously after 5 minutes or so, but you can change the time and logic.
  - If a cached version isn't found, the CF FPC worker sends a request to the Magento server to be used for future requests.

 # Caching criteria